HOME

 Famous Sons and Daughters

-There are good examples of Georgian buildings in the High Street, and a well preserved Tudor cottage exists at 1 Amery Street (GR: SU715393), claimed to once having been the home of the poet Edmund Spenser (1552 – 1599), although the historical facts supporting this claim are currently being disputed (Jane Hurst.
+A well preserved Tudor cottage stands at 1 Amery Street (GR: SU715393), claimed to once having been the home of the poet Edmund Spenser (1552 – 1599), although the historical facts supporting this claim are currently being disputed (Jane Hurst.
 Alton Papers 11 2007).
+A plaque above the door (red door at centre in picture above) reads simply: 'Here lived Edmund Spenser Poet - 1590'.
+Also above the door is a Sun Fire Office insurance plaque (1) bearing the motif of a sun with face and the number 150997 beneath.
+These were common in the 18th century and clearly marked a property as being insured against fire and hence guaranteeing the local brigade would be paid should they have to visit the property.
 Spenser was a contemporary of William Shakespeare and in some minds is considered to be the greatest English poet of his time.
 ‘The Faerie Queen’ is one of his better known works.
 He is buried in Westminster Abbey close to the grave of Chaucer.

 (11.210107)